 Dream Herbs and Supplements

-For example, the dream herb Calea zacatechichi can help induce lucid dreaming, which may then make you able to modify the dream while its happening.
+For example, the dream herb Calea zacatechichi can help induce lucid dreaming, which may then make you able to modify the dream while it’s happening.

 The supplement galantamine (Razadyne) can also be used to induce lucid dreaming as well as trigger long vivid, yet pleasant dreams.
 However, galantamine should not be taken more than 1-2 times per week because if it is not allowed to completely clear out of the body, dreams can become bizarre, and even nightmarish.
-Using Piracetam can help prevent this phenomena.
+Using Piracetam can help prevent this phenomenon.

-Fly agaric mushroom (Amanita muscaria) is a potent sleep and dream mushroom, which may improve the content of the dreams and dream recall as well as facilitate lucidity, however it may also make dreams more vivid and intense.
+Fly agaric mushroom (Amanita muscaria) is a potent sleep and dream mushroom, which may improve the content of the dreams and dream recall as well as facilitate lucidity, however, it may also make dreams more vivid and intense.
 Also, it is a strong sedative, which affects the brain much like benzodiazepines.